📒

 Walkthrough: Retrieving and Displaying Data From a Domain Service

-[ This document was written for WCF Services Version 1 Service Pack 2 and might not be up to date Please see Release Notes or Changelog for a list of changes since WCF RIA Services ]
+[ This document was written for WCF Services Version 1 Service Pack 2 and might not be up to date Please see or for a list of changes since WCF RIA Services ]

 This topic explains how to call the method on the domain context from a Silverlight application that corresponds to the domain service query method you want to access and then how to apply additional filtering on the results of that query to limit which entities are returned or displayed.

 To retrieve data in your Silverlight application, you call the method on the domain context that corresponds to the domain service query method that you want to use.
 For example, a query method in the domain service named GetProducts will have a corresponding method in the domain context named GetProductsQuery.
-In your Silverlight application, you call GetProductsQuery and that method returns an EntityQuery\ object.
+In your Silverlight application, you call GetProductsQuery and that method returns an object.

 In your Silverlight application, you can apply additional filtering on the query to limit which entities are returned.
 A query method may return every record from the products table, but you may only want to display the products that have a price value of less than 100.
 You can use LINQ and a subset of LINQ query operators to modify the results returned from the query.
 The following lists the available query operators: